Żabbar St. Patrick F.C.: History

 In 2012, the club celebrated 100 years of football in Zabbar.

-In 2013, the club renamed itself from St. Patrick to Zabbar St Patrick after a general meeting held on Sunday 10 June..
+In 2013, the club renamed itself from St. Patrick to Zabbar St Patrick after a general meeting held on Sunday 10 June.

 Zabbar St Patrick were promoted to the Maltese First Division at the end of the 2016–17 season, however they were relegated the season after.

 In the season 2018–19, Zabbar St. Patrick finished the season in the 11th place and won the decider match against Msida Saint-Joseph F.C. to retain their place in the Maltese Second Division.

-The team won the National Amateur Cup in 2022 defeating Marsaskala F.C.
-6–2 in the final.
+In 2021, the club underwent a significant administrative and financial restructuring following the appointment of South African businessman Ryan Otto as Chairman, later taking up the role of President in 2025.
+Otto, a major investor in the Shoreline real estate project at SmartCity Malta, introduced a professionalisation project aimed at returning the club to the Maltese Premier League.

+Under this new investment, the club secured the Maltese National Amateur Cup in 2022 and achieved successive promotions.
+On 17 March 2024, the club mathematically confirmed its return to the Premier League for the first time in 20 years.
+In February 2026, the club appointed Maltese football icon Gilbert Agius as head coach to lead the professional squad.